Sprog Checklist (before attending Sprog)

 - All students must take 3 semesters of a foreign language or proficiency through the 3rd semester of a foreign language as part of Southwestern’s General Education requirements.
 This exam will help us place you in the appropriate class.

-Please upload a photo for your Pirate Card (student ID card) through this form by July 31st.
+Please upload a photo for your Pirate Card (student ID card) through this form by June 1st.
 You must be logged into your SU email account when you access the form.
-You will find your Pirate Card in your residence hall room when you check in!
+You will receive your ID at Sprog.

-- Due to Family Educational Rights and Privacy Act (FERPA) regulations, Southwestern cannot discuss bills, financial aid, or send grade reports to parents.
+- Due to Family Educational Rights and Privacy Act (FERPA) regulations, Southwestern cannot discuss bills, financial aid, or send grade reports with parents.

 - If you would like to get a head start on choosing your courses for the semester, review the Course Catalog to see what courses SU offers.